kervo/fullstack-milestone/README.md

 * 'bag_tools' is not a registered tag library.
 Must be one of
 Solution: Make sure that you create templetatags folder at the same level as templates folder, not inside it as they work together to general the subtotal of every item on the shopping page.

+* ModuleNotFoundError: No module named 'products' (https://forum.freecodecamp.org/t/no-module-named-pages/280669)
+Solution: I was calling the folder withing the templates and no the app or module.

+* ImproperlyConfigured: Requested setting INSTALLED_APPS, but settings are not configured.
+Solution: Always register the field on the admin interface `admin.site.register(Voucher, VoucherAdmin)`

 # References
 ## UX